jaspertc-cheanue/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clear, maintainable code first and optimize only when necessary, based on data and profiling.
 Remember that simplicity, readability, and modularity often lead to more efficient systems in the long run."

 In more words, this quote emphasizes that striving to make parts of your program overly efficient before they are proven to be bottlenecks can lead to unnecessary complexity, bugs, and harder maintenance.
 It's better to write good quality code initially and use performance metrics to guide targeted optimizations later.

+# 2024-01-07
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+By prioritizing your tasks this way, you can ensure that you complete the essential tasks before moving on to less critical tasks.

+Secondly, planning ahead is crucial.
+Anticipate potential obstacles and challenges in advance, so you are prepared to tackle them when they arise.
+Write down your ideas and plans, then review them regularly to ensure you stay on track.
+Planning ahead can also help to reduce stress and anxiety, as you will be better equipped to handle any unexpected situations.

+Lastly, staying organized is essential.
+Use tools like task managers, calendars, or lists to keep track of your assignments and deadlines.
+Organizing yourself this Way will make it easier to find information and collaborate with others.
+Additionally, a well-organized workspace can lead to a more productive and efficient work environment.